abhishekbaghel05/public/Creating_DAISY_files_using_google_cloud.md

 3. Create a new Billing account by adding your credit card details by going to `Google Cloud Console > Navigation Menu > Billing > Create`
 4. Enable Google Cloud TTS API Service.
 Pricing details are available on the [tts pricing page](https://cloud.google.com/text-to-speech/pricing)
 5. For sending the conversion requsts to google cloud generate an API Key by going to `APIs & Services > Credentials > Create Credential > API Key`
-6. Copy the Your_API_key
+6. Copy the API key.
 7. Open `pipeline.properties` file in any ascii editor from the location `C:\Program Files (x86)\DAISY Pipeline 2\daisy-pipeline\etc`
-8. Uncomment the the lines as given below and enter the API Key at the place `Your_API_key`
+8. Uncomment the the lines as given below and enter the API Key at the place `Your_API_Key`
 ```
 ## Allow dynamically setting of TTS properties (default "true")
 org.daisy.pipeline.tts.host.protection=true